juanmsuarez/RL-capsule-landing/README.md

 ### Actions
 The agent can fire any of the four engines (four branches with two possible actions each).
 ### Rewards
-The main reward is given when the capsule lands or crashes; since it's a sparse reward, its defined as a continuous function to speed up training.
+The main reward is given when the capsule lands or crashes; since it's a sparse reward, it's defined as a continuous function to speed up training.
 This function depends on:
 - Landing angle: high positive reward when landing with a nose-up orientation.
 - Landing speed: high positive reward when landing slowly.
 - Distance to landing zone: high positive when landing close to the target.